SELF GUIDED AUDIO TOURS HAWAII

 Here are a few things to know in order to have the best experience on the North Rim of the Grand Canyon.

-• The North Rim of the Grand Canyon is only open from May 15th to October 15th.
-It is completely closed and not accessible in the winter and early spring.
+The North Rim of the Grand Canyon is only open seasonally—from May 15th to October 15th.
+Outside of these dates, it’s completely closed to all traffic due to snow and limited access

-• You can purchase a park pass at the North Entrance Gate or online here
+• Where to Pay: You can purchase your pass at the North Entrance Gate or online here.

 • All camping and overnight trips require a backcountry permit.